What is TB?

 When can we return for the TB read?

 You must be able to return 48-72 hours after the TB test is placed.
 Please keep in mind our hours of operation for TB readings (refer to TB Hours).
-If you fail to return and you request another test, you must pay $15 fee.
+If you fail to return and you request another test, you must pay a $15 fee.

 Can we set up an appointment for TB Screenings/Test?